fuel9/DisplayMonkey/README.md

 Display Monkey provides an affordable yet powerful and modern alternative to commercial digital signage solutions that can improve communications in most organizations and corporations.

 ### Current features

+Display Monkey comprises Management (a.k.a.
+DMM) and Presentation (a.k.a.
+DMP) applications.
+Current features include:

 - Frame caching
 - Location-specific frames